sleeplessinc/jsond/README.md

 send a message back to the client.

 Any requests for paths that do not beging with "/api" are process as static file requests and are handled by the node module "paperboy".
+The static files are expected to be rooted at a directory or symlink called "./docroot".